apache/carbondata/docs/installation-guide.md

 $SPARK_HOME/carbonlib/$CARBON_ASSEMBLY_JAR <carbon_store_path>
 ```

-**But** in single-session mode, if one user changes the database from one connection, the database of the other connections will be changed.
+**But** in single-session mode, if one user changes the database from one connection, the database of the other connections will be changed too.

 **Examples**